 - Buying equipment.
 Shopping for the right equipment also should be done well in advance of the start of the season.
 Make sure you know what gear is approved for that sport (for instance, Little League rules prohibit a fielder's glove from being more than 12 inches long or 7 ¾ inches wide; bats can't be more than 2 ¼ inches in diameter and 33 inches long).
 If you wait until the last minute, the store may be sold out of what your child needs, forcing you to waste a lot of time running from store to store trying to find the right equipment.

 3. Use e-mail.
-More and more youth sports organizations use e-mail to keep parents informed of practice schedules, game times, sign-up dates, forms due, tournament dates, directions to games etc. (besure to print out directions no later than the night before an away game; you don't want to leave it to the last minute).
+Most youth sports organizations now use e-mail to keep parents informed of practice schedules, game times, sign-up dates, forms due, tournament dates, directions to games etc. (be sure to print out directions no later than the night before an away game; you don't want to leave it to the last minute or plug the address into your calendar so you can use it to get directions from a smartphone app like Google Maps).
 E-mail is also a great way to communicate with other parents and the coach.